magento/devdocs/src/guides/v2.3/contributor-guide/contributing.md

 ### Deploy instance based on PR changes {#deploy-pr}

-To verify and test changes within a pull request, enter a command to generate a Magento instance using the code based in the PR.
+To verify and test changes within a pull request, enter a command to generate a Magento instance using code based on the PR.

 **Command:** To deploy, [Community Maintainers](https://github.com/orgs/magento/teams/open-source-maintainers/members), a [Magento EngCom Team](https://github.com/orgs/magento/teams/core-maintainers/members) member, or a contributor under the existing Pull Request enters the following command as a comment to the pull request: